Portugal. The Man: Evil Friends (2013–2014)

-Woodstock (2014–2020)
+Woodstock and "Feel It Still" (2014–2020)

 In November 2014, Portugal.
-The Man were in the studio recording their eighth album with Mike D from The Beastie Boys producing.
-The band also actively updated their Instagram account with pictures of them in the studio with Mike D, as well as showcasing small teasers of what their new album would sound like.
-Mac Miller was also shown working with the band.
-During this period, guitarist Eric Howk, formerly from The Lashes, joined the band.
-Howk, who grew up with Gourley and Carothers in Wasilla, had been in talks to join the band in 2007, however an accident on May 5, 2007, left him paraplegic and unofficially tabled this decision.

-The first week of May 2015, the band released teasers on social networks of what appeared to be new music with a Latin twist with huapango guitars, dream synths and drums machines.
+The Man recorded their eighth album with Mike D from The Beastie Boys as their producer.
+The band posted pictures of the band in the studio with Mike D on their Instagram as well as small teasers of upcoming songs.
+Mac Miller was shown working with the band.
+During that time, guitarist Eric Howk, formerly from The Lashes, joined the band.
+Howk, who grew up with Gourley and Carothers in Wasilla, had been talking with the band about joining them in 2007; however, an accident on May 5, 2007, left him a paraplegic and he unofficially tabled a decision.
+The first week of May 2015, the band released teasers on social networks of what seemed to be new music with a Latin twist with huapango guitars from Mexico, dream synths, and drums machines.
 On May 5, Portugal.
-The Man released a Spanish version of "Purple Yellow Red and Blue" covered by a Mexican-American band called The Chamanas on their official YouTube channel to celebrate the Mexican festivities (Cinco de Mayo).
+The Man released a Spanish version of "Purple Yellow Red and Blue" covered by a Mexican-American band named The Chamanas on their official YouTube channel to celebrate Cinco de Mayo.

 On December 31, 2015, Portugal.
-The Man posted to their website that they had completed two records followed by separate hashtags #Gloomin + #Doomin.
-However, on February 3, 2016, the band tweeted from their official account that the new record would be entitled Gloomin + Doomin.
+The Man posted to their website that they had completed two records, each with a hashtag #Gloomin + #Doomin, respectively.
+But on February 3, 2016, the band tweeted that the new record would be called Gloomin + Doomin.
 In February 2016, Portugal.
 The Man were featured on the Yoko Ono collaboration album Yes, I'm A Witch Too performing "Soul Got Out of the Box".
 On November 30, 2016, Triple J radio debuted Portugal.
 The Man's new song "Noise Pollution".
 It was released as a single, "Noise Pollution [Version A, Vocal Up Mix 1.3]", on December 2, and featured Mary Elizabeth Winstead and Zoe Manville.
 On March 3, 2017, the band released a single titled "Feel It Still" off their eighth studio album, Woodstock.
 The release was followed by an accompanying music video three days later.
-It was revealed that Gloomin + Doomin "failed to complete" and was thrown out after three years.
+It was revealed that Gloomin + Doomin was never finished and was thrown away three years later.